-Testicular Cancer clinical trials at UC Health
+Testicular Cancer clinical trials at University of California Health

 “How well does chemotherapy, (bleomycin, carboplatin, etoposide, or cisplatin), active surveillance work in patients with germ cell tumors?”

-open to eligible people ages up to 49 years
+open to all eligible people

-This partially randomized phase III trial studies how well active surveillance, bleomycin, carboplatin, etoposide, or cisplatin work in treating pediatric and adult patients with germ cell tumors.
+This phase III trial studies how well active surveillance, bleomycin, carboplatin, etoposide, or cisplatin work in treating pediatric and adult patients with germ cell tumors.
 Active surveillance may help doctors to monitor subjects with low risk germ cell tumors after their tumor is removed.
 Drugs used in chemotherapy, such as bleomycin, carboplatin, etoposide, and cisplatin, work in different ways to stop the growth of tumor cells, either by killing the cells, by stopping them from dividing, or by stopping them from spreading.

-at UCSF UC Davis UCLA
+at UC Davis UCLA UCSF